 The growth platforms

-As we discussed earlier, these growth platforms contributed nearly 63% to AstraZeneca’s total revenues in 2016.
-In order to avoid duplication on a product-specific and regional basis, the total product sales are adjusted for these growth platforms.
+The growth platforms contributed more than 73.7% of total revenues for AstraZeneca in 2Q17.
+To avoid duplication on a product and regional basis, the total product sales are adjusted for the growth platforms in this article.

 The performance of each of the category in the growth platforms during 2Q17 follow:

 - Emerging markets such as China, Brazil, India, Russia, Mexico, and Turkey reported revenues of ~$1.4 billion during 2Q17, representing 2% growth at constant exchange rates from 2Q16.
 The growth of emerging markets was driven by increased sales of Crestor, Iressa, Seloken, Pulmicort, Brilinta, and Farxiga.

 - The Respiratory segment reported revenues of $1.1 billion during 2Q17, a 9% decline at constant exchange rates and a 1% negative impact of foreign exchange.
 The decline in revenues was driven by lower sales of Symbicort, Pulmicort, Tudorza, Duaklir, and others, partially offset by strong sales of Daliresp.